christianhidber/easyagents/README.md

 Points of interest:

-* If you prefer the baselines implementation change the import to 'from easyagents.baselines import Ppo'.
-  That's all no other changes are necessary (not implemented yet).
 * If you would like to see plots of the average returns, average episode length and losses during training (in a jupyter notebook):

     ```python